Causal chain event graphs for remedial maintenance: Causal identifiability of a remedial intervention on the CEG

 \begin{theorem} The effects of a stochastic manipulation are identifiable whenever a back-door partition $\{\Lambda_{z}\}$ can be found so that

 This holds when here $\hat{\Lambda}_x$ denotes that there is a singular intervention on $\Lambda_x$ only, not on $\Lambda_z$, and

 \end{theorem} It is now straightforward to deduce this from the two criteria in Theorem \ref{our backdoor} and adapting the proof of the back-door theorem for the singular intervention \citep{Thwaites2013}.
-We show the proof of this theorem in Appendix \ref{app:a}.
+We prove this theorem in the supplementary material.
 We allow flexibility in choosing $\bm{z}$, where $\bm{z}$ can be a set of d-events $\bm{z}=\{z_1,\cdots,z_l\}$.
-The back-door partition can then be denoted by $\Lambda_{\bm{z}}=\{\Lambda_{z_1},\cdots,\Lambda_{z_l}\}$.
+Then $\Lambda_{\bm{z}}=\{\Lambda_{z_1},\cdots,\Lambda_{z_l}\}$.
 We can also define $\bm{z}$ to be a set of stages, positions or edges.
 Next, we give an example to show how to find an appropriate back-door partition for a remedial intervention.

-\begin{example} Continue with the manipulation we have discussed in Example \ref{eg 2.2}.
-The idle CEG is shown in Figure \ref{fig:bushing ceg} and the manipulated CEG is shown in Figure \ref{fig:manipulated ceg}.
-The topology of $\mathcal{C}^{\Lambda(w_1)}$ is also the CEG plotted in shown in Figure \ref{fig:manipulated ceg}.
-Under this stochastic manipulation, the intervened position is $w_1$.
-The controlled d-events are $x(E(w_1))=\{x_{c,1},x_{c,2},x_{c,3},x_{c,4}\}=\{$failed or aging gasket, seal/axial movement of porcelain, cracked insulator, other endogenous reasons$\}$, where